 Zach saw Rol had just apparently beaten someone to the ground, and he was out cold or dead.
 As Zach moved up to ask, "What happened?
 What happened", Brian mumbled with just a bit of awe saying, "Some guy attacked Rol and Rol kind of, like... broke him."
 Nearby, Ms. Vik was watching the scene with a fatalistic expression.
 When Zach asked her if she saw anything, she answered, "No. I was looking at something on this table and...
 All hell broke loose."
 While she didn't say it, everyone knew she was thinking, 'Every Fucking planet" As the scene started to unlock and settle, Mikah asked, "Rol, are you hurt?" in a professional tone, as she was about to step up to check the man.
 Rol was just kneeling down to check on his attacker when authoritative voices commanded, "Don't Move!"
 As security forces moved in, they made it clear they expected everyone in the area to pretend they were statues until instructed otherwise.

-While this happened, the media in the area were filming everything.
+While all this was happening, the media in the area filmed it all.
 Noticing this, Mikah despairingly thought to herself, 'I hope they got the attack.'
 Stepping in, to secure and access the situation, security called for backup and one of the first officers on the scene called for a medical response.
 As more officers arrived, they began a classic 'isolate and detain' process.
 Caught in the area of effect, Countess Ursara began protesting the treatment she was being subjected to as her Seneschal began to calm and advise her.
 Having caught the tail end of everything, Zimzod simply looked over to Rol and said, "Dude.
 I'm actually impressed.
 You didn't get your ass handed to you."
 As he finished, he had a smirk on his face to punctuate his obviously sarcastic remark.
-Rol simply replied, "I slipped." in a flat voice and Zimzod answered, "You'll learn better later." with smug superiority.
+Rol simply replied, "I slipped." in a flat voice.
+Zimzod answered, "You'll learn better later." with smug superiority.

 Then security officers separated them with one asking Rol, "Sir.
 Why did you attack this gentleman?"
 Pausing, Rol answered, "He was coming at me with a rod and I reacted."
 The officer asked, "So you're claiming self-defense?" and, when Rol agreed, he said Rol had to come with them to continue the investigation.
 Rol said, "I understand", cooperating as he looked for Dame Mikah.
 She was close to him, speaking with an officer, and officers were interviewing everyone in the area, to see what evidence they could give.
 Asked what she saw, Mikah said, "I saw the guy attack him!"
 The officer asked if she could be more descriptive, and she said, "The guy came at him, shouted 'murderer' and started swinging his thing.
 And then Rol defended himself."
 She then turned the tables saying, "I'm a doctor.
 If you want me to look at the guy on the ground."
 The guy on the ground did not look good.